discreetlogcontracts/dlcspecs/Messaging.md

 This type of oracle info is for single-oracle, single signature (and hence single nonce) events.

-### The `funding_input` Message
+### The `funding_input`Type

-This message contains information about a specific input to be used in a funding transaction, as well as its corresponding on-chain UTXO.
+This type contains information about a specific input to be used in a funding transaction, as well as its corresponding on-chain UTXO.

 #### Version 0  `funding_input`